-At Play it Forward’s sister clinic, Stepping Stones Therapy Network, our occupational therapists work with an amazing community of kids and families.
+Play it Forward’s sister clinic is Stepping Stones Therapy Network, located in the greater Seattle area.
+Our team of OTs has the privilege to work with an amazing community of kids and families.

 Q: What do you like best about being an OT?

 A: I absolutely love my job as an OT!
 What I like best is being able to create play-based activities with just the right amount of challenge to help a child achieve the next level of success.